browserengineering/book/book/accessibility.md

     elements with an `alert` role, not changes to contents or CSS.

 Before we jump to implementation, we first need to make it possible for scripts to change the `role` attribute.
-Let's add support for the `setAttribute` method.
+To do that, we'll need to add support for the `setAttribute` method.
 On the JavaScript side, this just calls a browser API:

 ``` {.javascript}
 Node.prototype.setAttribute = function(attr, value) {